CVE-2025-54550: CWE-94: Improper Control of Generation of Code ('Code Injection') in Apache Software Foundation Apache Airflow

 Mitigation Recommendations

-Users should avoid using the unsafe example_xcom pattern from the documentation and instead follow the improved example provided in Airflow 3.2.0 documentation.
-Since this vulnerability stems from example code not intended for production, no official patch or fix is available or required.
-Users who have implemented similar patterns should review and adjust their code to prevent arbitrary code execution risks.
+Users should avoid using the unsafe example_xcom pattern from older Airflow documentation and instead follow the improved example provided in Airflow 3.2.0 documentation.
+Since the example DAG is not intended for production, disabling or not enabling example DAGs in production environments effectively mitigates the risk.
+There is no official patch or remediation level published; users must manually adjust their implementations if they followed the vulnerable pattern.

 CVE-2025-54550: CWE-94: Improper Control of Generation of Code ('Code Injection') in Apache Software Foundation Apache Airflow